ofelcan164/API/sections/files.md

 Synced File / Copy
 -------------

-* `POST /files/<file_id>/synced_file` or `POST /files/<file_id>/copy` will create a synced file within the specified folder ids, leaving it in any existing folders.

 Synced Files let you have the exact same file in multiple folders.
 When you make a change to any Synced File, that change applies to all instances of the Synced File.

- We will be removing the `/files/<file_id>/copy` endpoint soon - please start using `/synced_file` in your integrations.
+* `POST /files/<file_id>/synced_file` or `POST /files/<file_id>/copy` will create a synced file within the specified folder ids, leaving it in any existing folders.

  The JSON body should contain an array of folder ids